Pilgrim’s Pride Co. (NASDAQ:PPC) Shares Sold by Victory Capital Management Inc.

-Victory Capital Management Inc. reduced its holdings in Pilgrim’s Pride Co.
-(NASDAQ:PPC) by 28.4% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 71,212 shares of the company’s stock after selling 28,221 shares during the quarter.
-Victory Capital Management Inc.’s holdings in Pilgrim’s Pride were worth $1,579,000 at the end of the most recent quarter.
+Victory Capital Management Inc. cut its holdings in shares of Pilgrim’s Pride Co.
+(NASDAQ:PPC) by 28.4% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 71,212 shares of the company’s stock after selling 28,221 shares during the period.
+Victory Capital Management Inc.’s holdings in Pilgrim’s Pride were worth $1,579,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also bought and sold shares of the company.
-Benjamin F. Edwards & Company Inc. increased its stake in Pilgrim’s Pride by 40.6% in the 1st quarter.
-Benjamin F. Edwards & Company Inc. now owns 7,150 shares of the company’s stock valued at $170,000 after purchasing an additional 2,064 shares in the last quarter.
-Sciencast Management LP purchased a new position in Pilgrim’s Pride in the 1st quarter valued at approximately $214,000.
-CIBC Asset Management Inc purchased a new position in Pilgrim’s Pride in the 1st quarter valued at approximately $221,000.
-Handelsbanken Fonder AB purchased a new position in Pilgrim’s Pride in the 1st quarter valued at approximately $226,000.
-Finally, Trexquant Investment LP purchased a new position in Pilgrim’s Pride in the 1st quarter valued at approximately $230,000.
-14.41% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Advisor Group Holdings Inc. boosted its position in shares of Pilgrim’s Pride by 19.9% during the second quarter.
+Advisor Group Holdings Inc. now owns 26,081 shares of the company’s stock worth $578,000 after buying an additional 4,326 shares during the period.
+Exchange Traded Concepts LLC boosted its position in shares of Pilgrim’s Pride by 9.3% during the second quarter.
+Exchange Traded Concepts LLC now owns 24,223 shares of the company’s stock worth $537,000 after buying an additional 2,067 shares during the period.
+Convergence Investment Partners LLC acquired a new position in shares of Pilgrim’s Pride during the second quarter worth approximately $230,000.
+Eidelman Virant Capital acquired a new position in shares of Pilgrim’s Pride during the second quarter worth approximately $221,000.
+Finally, Alliancebernstein L.P. lifted its position in Pilgrim’s Pride by 10.8% in the second quarter.
+Alliancebernstein L.P. now owns 111,857 shares of the company’s stock worth $2,481,000 after purchasing an additional 10,944 shares during the period.
+Institutional investors and hedge funds own 14.41% of the company’s stock.

-Separately, Barclays raised their price target on Pilgrim’s Pride from $25.00 to $28.00 and gave the stock an “overweight” rating in a research report on Thursday, June 3rd.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat.com, Pilgrim’s Pride presently has a consensus rating of “Buy” and a consensus price target of $26.20.
+Separately, Barclays upped their target price on Pilgrim’s Pride from $25.00 to $28.00 and gave the stock an “overweight” rating in a research report on Thursday, June 3rd.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $26.20.

-Pilgrim’s Pride (NASDAQ:PPC) last issued its earnings results on Wednesday, July 28th.
-The company reported $0.63 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.59 by $0.04.
-Pilgrim’s Pride had a positive return on equity of 18.53% and a negative net margin of 0.25%.
-The firm had revenue of $3.64 billion for the quarter.
-As a group, analysts anticipate that Pilgrim’s Pride Co. will post 2.19 earnings per share for the current fiscal year.

 Pilgrim’s Pride Corp. is engaged in the production, processing, marketing and distribution of fresh, frozen, and value-added chicken products to retailers, distributors and foodservice operators.
 It operates through the following segments: U.S., U.K. & Europe and Mexico.
 The company was founded by Lonnie A.